hanhanwu/Hanhan_Data_Science_Practice/Data_Preprocessing/ReadMe.md

 * UMAP often performs better at preserving aspects of global structure of the data than t-SNE.
 This means that it can often provide a better "big picture" view of your data as well as preserving local neighbor relations.
 * UMAP supports a wide variety of distance functions, including non-metric distance functions such as cosine distance and correlation distance.
 You can finally embed word vectors properly using cosine distance!
 * UMAP GitHub: https://github.com/lmcinnes/umap
+#### References
+* [Python Dimensional Reduction Methods][7]
+  * Some methods sklearn has built-in, no need that complex
+  * I don't really think the visualization here is a good way to show how well these methods work.
+Just a reference here, still has something to learn from.

 [1]:https://github.com/hanhanwu/Hanhan_Data_Science_Resources
 [2]:https://github.com/hanhanwu/Hanhan_Data_Science_Resources/blob/master/Experiences.md